-- Sand entire coffee table top with fine grit sandpaper.
+- Sand the entire coffee table top with a fine-grit sandpaper.
 Be sure to sand with the grain for the best results.

-- Using a lint free cloth rub dark wax into the wood over entire table top.
+- Using a lint-free cloth rub dark wax into the wood over the entire tabletop.

 Our coffee table used to live in our combined living/family room in our Bungalow.

-In our current house the coffee table lives in our main floor living room (which is still a work in progress!) and continues to provide plenty of storage (it currently holds sleeping bags, for which I’m sure I could find a better place!).
-And it has worn really well – even with three, kids, plenty of hot teacups and a move to a new city.
+It continues to provide plenty of storage (it currently holds sleeping bags, for which I’m sure I could find a better place!).
+And it has worn really well – even with three, kids, plenty of hot teacups, and a move to a new city.

 What do you think?
 Is it rockin’ its new look?
 Have you passed up any of these heart cut-out pine chests at garage sales or thrift stores?
 Would you give them a second look now that you know they can be such rockstars?